-We manage all your spent catalysts waste for you.
+At Recognized Trading And Shipping Inc., we manage all your spent catalysts waste for you.
 We help pharmaceutical companies, research institutes, agrochemical producing companies, petroleum refineries, and all types of production units whose operations lead to the production of unwanted byproducts such as spent catalysts to manage their hazardous waste.

 Every form of the production unit, especially refineries produce unwanted byproducts.
 As a manufacturing company, your job is to focus on your core operations so as to increase efficiency and maximize profit.
-We take the burden of hazardous waste off your shoulders.
+At RTS, we take the burden of hazardous waste off your shoulders.
 You don’t have to worry about creating environmental hazards by transporting and managing your spent catalyst without the required system nor do you have to worry about attracting legal sanctions by managing your spent catalysts without adhering to regulations mandated by the Basel Convention, The OECD, EPA, and other authorities.